Our building on the corner of Durham Rd and Pemberton Rd DH88JG

-The building is on a steep hill and access can be tricky for those using mobility aids.
-We have therefore engineered a separate mobility friendly entrance which bypasses the difficult gradients.
+The building is on a steep hill and access can be tricky for those using mobility aids, there is therefore a separate mobility friendly entrance which bypasses the difficult gradients.
 Please ask the door steward for details as the route is not yet signed.
 A hearing loop is installed.
-If you have any concerns about your needs being catered for, please contact the church secretary for advice and information – tel:01207 509008

 Communion is not to be treated lightly.
 At Blackhill we practise an open table and all who know and love the Lord Jesus are invited to take bread and wine when communion is served at the end of the morning service on the 3rd Sunday of each month.
 If you prefer not to take communion then you can simply allow the offered bread and wine to pass by and receive a blessing instead – there is no fuss either way.